Genetics, Genomics & Evolution

 Rudiments of statistical and computational genomics.
 Emphasis on basic probability and statistics, introduction to computer programming, and relevant web databases.

-Size Limit: 19 (only taken by GS first-year students if they have no prior programming experience)
+Capacity Limit: 20 (only taken by GS first-year students if they have no prior programming experience)

 GENOME 562 – Population Genetics